InsultingPros/AcediaCore/docs/API/collections.md

 Let's explain what's changed after deallocation:

-1. Even though we've deallocated `item`, it's reference still points at the `Text` object.
+1. Even though we've deallocated `item`, its reference still points at the `Text` object.
-This is because deallocation is an Acedia's concept and actual UnrealScript objects are not destroyed by it;
+This happens because object being *deallocated* is simply Acedia's flag for it and, from the Unreal Engine's point of view, `item` still exists and is being used;
 2. `storage.GetItem(0)` no longer points at that `Text` object.
-Unlike a simple `array<AcediaObject>`, `DynamicObject` tracks status of it's items and replaces their values with `none` when they're deallocated.
+Unlike a simple `array<AcediaObject>`, `DynamicObject` tracks status of its items and replaces their values with `none` when they're deallocated.
-This kind of cleanup is something we cannot do with simple `FreeSelf()` or even `_.memory.Deallocate()` for object stored in a regular array, but can for objects stored in collections.
+This kind of cleanup is something we cannot do with simple `FreeSelf()` or even `_.memory.Deallocate()` for object stored in a regular array, but can for objects stored in Acedia's `Collection`s.
-3. Since collection forgot about `item` after it was deallocated, `storage.GetItem(0) == item` will be false.
+3. Since our collection has forgotten about `item` after it was deallocated, `storage.GetItem(0) == item` will be false.

 #### What happens if we remove an item from our `DynamicArray` collection?